 The best daylight situations for topwater fans are generally in overcast conditions or when there is an approaching front, such as a summer thunderstorm.
 In these situations, the changes in barometric pressure can spark a feeding frenzy.

 Typically your best chances on a stable weather day like a sunny summer day will be in the first couple hours of daylight in the early morning and the last couple hours of daylight through to dusk, and if conditions are right, they could work all night long.

 Where Should You Use Topwater Lures?

 Generally speaking, topwater tactics are best for ultra-shallow water conditions.
-Areas with heavy cover like thick weeds, brush, stumps, docks and lily pads, trees, heavy timber structure and even areas of deep shade, are great areas to use topwater frogs, poppers and other lures.
+Areas with heavy covers, like thick weeds, brush, stumps, docks and lily pads, trees, heavy timber structures, and even areas of deep shade, are great areas to use topwater frogs, poppers, and other lures.

 These lures will make enough surface commotion to bring the fish out of the structure if you can cast it within an acceptable range.

 What Are the Various Types of Topwater Lures?

 A: The most common are frogs, WTD style, poppers, and tail baits.